tonethar/IGME-102-Fall-2022/docs/exam-2-prep.md

 ## III.
 Study Tips

+1) Object Literals and Maps

-1) Stacks, Queues, and Sets
+2) Stacks, Queues, Sets
     - Be able to describe their structure in "plain english" - for example - this is from Slide #8 of the  **Stacks** PDF in myCourses:
       - *A **stack** data structure acts like a literal stack of objects*
       - *You can only interact with the data currently on "top" of the stack*